Working with Us - FAQs

 Success and Guarantees

 The success of a behaviour modification programme is down to the hard-work of you, the owners.
 To successfully treat a behavioural issue it may take a significant amount of time, hard work and commitment from every member in the family, as well as those of us working to help improve the animal’s quality of life.
 There is usually no quick-fix for a long-term behavioural change, therefore owners must be aware of the effort required before undergoing referral.
-If adjunct therapy is recommended, for example, psychopharmacy, then this is in addition to the behaviour modification programme, there is not usually one quick cure that will work in behavioural science and medicine.
+If adjunct therapy is recommended, for example, psychopharmacotherapy, then this is in addition to the behaviour modification programme, there is not usually one quick cure that will work in behavioural science and medicine.
 Refer to our Terms and Conditions.

 Donovan Veterinary Behaviour Practice © 2019-2024